Unitary quantum matter-bounce in a universe with a positive cosmological constant: Quantization of dust dominated universe with cosmological constant

 \section{Quantization of dust dominated universe with cosmological constant}

 The starting point for quantization of the universe is to promote phase space variables to operators in the Hamiltonian constraint in \ref{HamCons}.
-This leads to the Wheeler-DeWitt equation, which for the present system takes the form of a Schr\"{o}dinger-like equation
+This leads to the WDW equation, which for the present system takes the form of a Schr\"{o}dinger-like equation

-Note that here we have considered the trivial operator ordering, for a discussion on general operator ordering, see \cite{QC-Letter}.
+Note that here we have considered the trivial operator ordering of the kinetic term.
 Recognizing the momentum conjugate to $\tl$ to be the cosmological constant $\Lambda$ and momentum conjugate to dust variable to be the energy density of dust $\rho_0$, we choose the following ansatz $\psi(v,\tl)=e^{i(\Lambda \tl+\rho_0\td)}\psi_{\Lambda,\rho_0}(v)$.
+With this ansatz, the system is in a representation where the momenta $P_{\tl}$ (identified with the cosmological constant $\Lambda$) and $P_{\td}$ (identified with the dust energy density $\rho_0$) are sharp.
 Substituting this in the above equation, we get:

-Note that while the canonical quantization procedure defines the operator algebra, the Wheeler-DeWitt equation $H\Psi=0$ reflects the \emph{problem of time} in quantum gravity, as there is no external time parameter \cite{Isham:1992ms,kuchar_time_2011,anderson_2012}.
-Given this absence of external time, the construction of the physical Hilbert space, the definition of a meaningful notion of evolution, and the identification of an internal \emph{clock variable} are critically interdependent issues that must be addressed simultaneously from within the system's dynamical variables.

-The ansatz $\psi(v,\tl,\td)=e^{i(\Lambda \tl+\rho_0\td)}\psi_{\Lambda,\rho_0}(v)$ effectively works in a representation where the momenta $P_\tl$ (identified with $\Lambda$) and $P_\td$ (identified with dust) are sharp.
-The subsequent analysis of $\psi_{\Lambda,\rho_0}(v)$ focuses on these stationary \emph{eigenstates of the constants of motion}.
-To go about this, first, we will derive and examine the explicit solutions for $\psi_{\Lambda,\rho_0}(v)$ by separately considering two physically distinct scenarios --- a positive cosmological constant ($\Lambda > 0$) and a negative cosmological constant ($\Lambda < 0$).
-This detailed investigation of the solutions will then allow us to uncover an insightful analogy with the quantum mechanical states of the hydrogen atom.
-The construction of the full physical Hilbert space for these $v$-dependent wave functions, equipped with an appropriate inner product, will naturally be informed by the properties of these derived solutions and their physical interpretations.

-We begin our analysis with the case of a positive cosmological constant ($\Lambda>0$).
-For this scenario, using the redefinition $\psi_{\Lambda,\rho_0}(v) = v \exp({-2i\sqrt{\Lambda/3}v}) \chi(v)$ and the coordinate transformation $z=4i\sqrt{\Lambda/3}v$, the Wheeler-DeWitt equation~\ref{eq:WdW} can be cast into the form of the confluent hypergeometric equation, also known as Kummer's equation~\cite{Arfken2005-pe}: